doylep/MinervaBoard/README.md

 ------------
 This board is in active development, and there are several suspected issues with this design:
 - The power supply traces (in particular, the 5V line) is too thin to provide the necessary power for all four Darlington Arrays to operate at full capacity (2A for the arrays, 1A for the Raspberry Pi, and 1A for the ATMega328 and OpAmp).
+- The OpAmp needs to be replaced by an appropriate Class D amplifier or similar (e.g. the MAX98357A) and connected directly to the I2S bus on the Raspberry Pi.
+The current confirguration will (likely) not work.
 - The communication circuit between the Raspberry Pi and the ATMega328 has not been tested.
 Although the circuit uses an example circuit from the PCA9306, this example circuit is for an I2C bus, not the UART communication between the two devices.
 - The board doesn't offer any power breakouts for supplying power to additional accessories from the same power supply.
 Although not necessary, this would further reduce the need for additional wiring and circuits.